Dental Coverage for Seniors on Medicare

 3. How else can I get low-cost dental care?

-- Before turning 65 you can open a Health Savings Account (HSA) and use what you have saved to help pay for expenses, including eligible dental care.
-However, once you enroll in Medicare you can no longer contribute to the fund.
+- Before turning 65, you can open a Health Savings Account (HSA) and use your savings to help pay for expenses, including eligible dental care.
+However, once you enroll in Medicare, you can no longer contribute to the fund.